Artist impression in preliminary design. For illustrative purpose only, may be subject to change.

-The Library Square upgrade – we aim to create an attractive, comfortable and sheltered space in front of the library and by the café.
+- The Library Square – we aim to create an attractive, comfortable and sheltered space in front of the library and by the café.

-England Lane – we aim to enhance people’s experience as they move around the town centre.
-People will find better access to the Community Centre, the Arts and Craft Centre, the Recreation Centre, and the future Events Centre.
+- England Lane – we want to improve people’s accessibility as they move around the town centre.
+People will find better access to and visibility of the Community Centre, the Arts and Craft Centre and the Recreation Centre.

 - Living green – bringing nature into the city through ecological values.